 "We are intimately aware of how we are portrayed in the media and how this portrayal encourages both conscious and unconscious racial bias.
 We are uniquely suited to make this film because we ourselves are organizers, activists and we are deeply connected to the events of August 9th and beyond.
 We are making this film, in part, as tribute to our people—our deeply complex, courageous, flawed, powerful, and ever hopeful people—who dare to dream of brighter days.
 This is more than a documentary...this is a story we personally lived.
 This is our story to tell."

 The screening will be followed by a Q&A with Sabaah Folayan, facilitated by Wendi Manuel-Scott, Associate Professor in GMU's History and Art History, School of Integrative Studies, Women and Gender Studies, and African and African American Studies.

-Our event is sponsored by Film and Media Studies, Film and Video Studies, GLOA, Global Programs, History and Art History, Black Student Alliance, Delta Kappa Alpha, Communication, Honors College, LGBTQ Resources, ODIME, School of Conflict Analysis and Resolution, University Life, and Women and Gender Studies.
+Our event is sponsored by Film and Media Studies, Film and Video Studies, GLOA, Global Programs, History and Art History, Black Student Alliance, Delta Kappa Alpha, Communication, English Department, Honors College, LGBTQ Resources, ODIME, School of Conflict Analysis and Resolution, University Life, and Women and Gender Studies.

 Panel discussion of media and the Arab uprisings.